 Industrial maintenance is a crucial element for the success of industrial facilities.
 Proper industrial maintenance keeps machinery running at optimal efficiency, prevents unplanned outages and increased repair costs, and most importantly prevents dangerous safety hazards.
-To reap these rewards facilities must take an active, diligent approach to industrial maintenance - whether that means doing it in-house with their own team or outsourcing the task to an industrial maintenance company.
+Optimal efficiency and safety are also key to improving output and quality with better maintenance.
+To reap these rewards facilities must take an active, diligent approach to industrial maintenance – whether that means doing it in-house with their own team or outsourcing the task to an industrial maintenance company.
 Let’s take a look at some of the best practices for industrial maintenance.

 Create a Detailed Maintenance Plan